alpaka-group/llama/docs/pages/mappings.rst

 .. image:: ../images/padding_tree_2.svg

-The size of the leaf type in "pad" of course needs to be determined based on the desired aligment and sub tree sizes.
+The size of the leaf type in "pad" of course needs to be determined based on the desired alignment and sub tree sizes.

 Such a tree (with smaller array dimensions for easier drawing) …